ludivineConstanti/pixiji-gatsby/mdDocumentation/gatsby.md

 ```

 3. The file rendering the component, in the page folder, should have the right name, between brackets.
 The name is linked with what was configured above, in the gatsby-config.js file and should also indicate which property of the yaml file it wants to use for the slug.

+## Querying data

+Gatsby can query data with dynamic variables, but only on page queries.